-While thousands of people are involved in car accidents every year and many of us don’t realise how following the right steps after an accident, may help dramatically with your future income and hospital bills.
-Regardless of whether it’s a simple rear ender, or a major collision, it will mostly likely entail an accident injury claim for damages.
+While thousands of people are involved in motor vehicle accidents every year, many of us don’t realise how following the right steps after an accident can help dramatically with your future income and hospital bills.
+Regardless of whether you’ve been rear-ended or in a major collision, it will most likely entail a car accident injury claim for damages.

 Surprisingly many people are stoic, assume they are fine and record wrong details and then suffer whiplash and other undiagnosed-at-the-time injuries.